 Again though, Dubrovnik is quite expensive with activity costs.
 The majority of museums in the city aren’t free for admission and the average cost to visit a museum in Dubrovnik is just about €17.

 The city walls surrounding the city are easily the most popular activity with tourists in Dubrovnik and if you’re hoping to visit, be prepared to be set back €33 per person for the visit.
+Though, if you truly want to feel like Tyrion Lannister and see one of the most iconic Game of Thrones filming locations, it can be worth it.

 Lokrum Island is another popular place to visit while visiting Dubrovnik, with its lush greenery and idyllic beach areas.
 But how much is it to visit Lokrum Island?
-Tickets for the 10-minute ferry and back are €26 per person.
+Tickets for the 10-minute ferry and back are €27 per person.

-On the plus side, the city of Dubrovnik offers a few different passes offering a one-cost ticket with entry to multiple sites in the city as well as an unlimited bus pass for the duration of your ticket.
-For a 24-hour pass, you’ll pay €33, for 3 days €40 and for a week pass you’ll be set back €50 per person.
+On the plus side, you could also purchase the Dubrovnik Pass as a one-cost ticket with entry to multiple sites in the city as well as an unlimited bus pass for the duration of your ticket.

 And whilst it may seem expensive, it’s an incredibly good deal that will save you quite a lot of money during your stay if you’re looking to take advantage of all the sites the city has to offer.
 The pass includes admission to the city walls as well as any other main museums in the city.

 If you’re hoping to go to Lokrum Island or take the cable car up to Mount Srd, keep in mind that the cost of these isn’t included in the pass.
-The 5-minute cable car ride (including a return ticket) up to Mount Srd costs €25 which also, unfortunately, makes it an expensive activity, although you can hike or take a bus up too!
+The 5-minute cable car ride (including a return ticket) up to Mount Srd costs €27 which also, unfortunately, makes it an expensive activity, although you can hike or take a bus up too!

 Walking tours are another wonderful option to get to know the city on a deeper level with a local, and the price isn’t too high either.

-There are several walking tours to choose from such as this Old Town tour or this Game of Thrones tour with costs being around €20 per person.
+There are several walking tours to choose from such as this Old Town tour or this Game of Thrones tour with costs being around €20-25 per person.
 So if you’re looking to save money and are visiting Dubrovnik on a budget, I highly recommend a walking tour to make the most out of your stay.

 Another fun option that’s quite popular with visitors, is to join a boat tour.
 There are many boat tour companies in Dubrovnik offering various adventures at different budgets such as this half-day tour.